Rayality/MatchFynder/journals/kristen_lynch.md

 ## 7/20/2023

+--reviewed project requirements as a team
+--began work on CI/CD in preparation for deployment
+--aha:

+## 7/20/2023

 --lots of CSS improvements
 --aha: play button in vscode!
 --aha: highlight and parenthesis/curly brackets/braces add them to either end of highlight!!